-Always set your GPS to the grid system you are using on the map
+When using a GPS with a map, always set your GPS to the grid system you are using on the map.

-Universal Transverse Mercator (UTM)

-UTM is a rectangular coordinate system based on the latitude and longitude (geographic) coordinate system.
+Universal Transverse Mercator (UTM) UTM is a rectangular coordinate system based on the latitude and longitude (geographic) coordinate system.
 With UTM, the earth is divided into 60 zones that allows it to be projected onto maps with minimal distortion.
 All coordinates are expressed in meters.

-The UTM grid system is the easiest method of relaying your position to others, finding yourself on a map after getting a location fix with a GPS unit, or navigating to a position on a map using a GPS unit.
+The UTM/USNG grid system is the easiest method of relaying your position to others, finding yourself on a map after getting a location fix with a GPS unit, or navigating to a position on a map using a GPS unit.